 It is, it must be allowed, a pretension which has a very wide bearing, and we should compromise ourselves deeply in giving way to it and submitting to those who put it forth, if after all it is a pretension unauthorized by God.

-Are the Christians of Geneva in a position to re-establish the organization of the Church in the primitive state in which the apostles left it, and which state, by the consent of all, exists no longer?| Note to translation.&#8212;For a long while they would not say the Evangelical Church of Geneva, but at Geneva, but I think (if my memory serves me) they adopted it afterwards.
+Are the Christians of Geneva in a position to re-establish the organization of the Church in the primitive state in which the apostles left it, and which state, by the consent of all, exists no longer?

+¦ Note to translation.
+For a long while they would not say the Evangelical Church of Geneva, but at Geneva, but I think (if my memory serves me) they adopted it afterwards.

-| Were it otherwise, I should certainly never have taken up the pen.
+¦ Were it otherwise, I should certainly never have taken up the pen.
 I have always found that, as regards attacks made on me, the best course was to let them go on and pursue my own work.
 But, here the question of the Free Church and of the establishment of elders was put forward, with the accusation that brethren denied the authority of the word.
-These questions pre-occupy their minds.
+These questions preoccupy their minds.
 In answering them, I shall confine myself to that which is necessary to shew that the accusation is unfounded.
 Beyond the general question I should never have answered it.
 Nevertheless, the reader will find the answer consigned to a note, an answer, the contents of which have only to do with the subject in controversy.

-{pb 186}
+{186}

 Yet, I do not deny, since they have put forward this pretension, it is a solemn thing to reject it, if in truth the thing could be done.
 We must look deeper into it than the individuals.
 Even if those who have undertaken it are not capable of it; if the thing be possible; if it is according to the mind of God, one should be very cautious of raising any obstacle to it and of discouraging those who seek to realize it.
 One thought, which, moreover, will act with power on a conscientious soul, on a soul penetrated with love for the Church, is the dread of limiting the energy of the love of God towards His Church.
-It is the reproach of the Spirit of God to Israel: &#8220;They limited the Holy One of Israel.&#8221; It is clear that in itself, putting aside every other consideration, and all the recognition of the ways and judgments of God, it would be a thing infinitely precious to see the Church shine forth in all her pristine beauty, in the unity and in the ensemble which it had at the beginning.
+It is the reproach of the Spirit of God to Israel: "They limited the Holy One of Israel."
+It is clear that in itself, putting aside every other consideration, and all the recognition of the ways and judgments of God, it would be a thing infinitely precious to see the Church shine forth in all her pristine beauty, in the unity and in the ensemble which it had at the beginning.
 For my part, I have so little faith, that I always fear to cast a doubt on the path of him who seems to have more.
 It is certain, at least I am fully convinced of it, that we can and ought to realize infinitely more than we have done of that primitive state.
 Insomuch that I am far from disposed to raise obstacles to the realization of many things which do not exist, provided that the realization proceeds from faith, and from the Spirit of God.